Francisco-Manzano/Communication-protocols-in-VHDL/AS-Interface/README.txt

 DATA DISPLAY

-BCD_7 from the DE10-Lite shows when a slave is detected, as well as the data/parameters from this slave.
+BCD_7 from the DE10-Lite shows when a slave is detected, as well as the data/parameters (hex value) from this slave.
 It also shows the data/parameter the user is introducing manually.
+Slaves' inputs are connected to GPIOs pins.
+Slaves' outputs are connected to the leds on top of the switches.

 -------------------------------------------------------------------------------------------------------------------------------------------------